RobotGyal/Sober/README.md

 ## About :
-    *   An app that tracks sobriety
+    *   An app that tracks daily activity
+    *